DUNE-DAQ/dal/docs/README.md

 1. As you can see if you open up `tutorial.py`, a Python module is actually _generated_ off of `tutorial.schema.xml`.
 If we add Attributes, Relations, etc. to the classes, the Python code will automatically pick them up without any additional Python needing to be written.
 1. `config_dump -d oksconfig:tutorial.data.xml --list-objects --print-referenced-by` provides a nice summary of `tutorial.data.xml`'s contents

-We can also see what `tutotial.py` made by opening up `tutorial.data.xml`.
+We can also see what `tutorial.py` created by opening up `tutorial.data.xml`.
 Again, please scroll past the extensive header.
 What we see is two types of readout application, one ID'd as `PhotonReadout` and the other ID'd as `TPCReadout`; these names, of course, are chosen to reflect the choice of the `SubDetector` enum.
 Then we also see an instance of `RCApplication` where the `ApplicationsControlled` relationship establishes that run control is in charge of the two readout applications:
 ```
 <obj class="RCApplication" id="DummyRC">
  <attr name="Name" type="string" val="/full/pathname/of/RC/executable"/>